anvbis/trivialize/README.md

 ```

 Running the tool against the above regression reduces its size (in terms of nodes
-within its AST) by almost 70%, resulting in a much simpler proof-of-concept.
+within its AST) by almost 70%, from 165 nodes at the start to only 52 nodes at the end.

 ```
 $ ./trivialize.js --script examples/cve-2020-16040/regression.js --rename-variables